RC-MODULE/gnuwin32-lite/README.md

 ## Installation
 Download [GnuWin32-lite](https://github.com/RC-MODULE/gnuwin32-lite/archive/master.zip) installer.
-Extract archive and open a command window, switch to the GnuWin32-lite directory and run download.bat.
+Extract archive and open a command window, switch to the *gnuwin32-lite* directory and run download.bat.
-If you are behind proxy define your proxy settings in .\wget.ini or add environment variables **http_proxy** and **https_proxy**  to your system.
+If you are behind proxy you have three choices how to start download:
+  - A. Define your proxy settings in *.\wget.ini*
+  - B. Add environment variables **http_proxy** and **https_proxy**  to your system.
+  - C. Start *download.bat* with *-powershell* option

 If download.bat completes successfully you will be able to run the installer with a path where to install gnuwin32.

 For example: